 Strangely enough, alone with my secret, my coming out a long way in the future, I was growing stronger.
 God’s grace didn’t answer all of my questions but God did sustain and strengthen me.
 I believe God leaves some questions in our lives unanswered because the tension between understanding everything and trusting God for what we can’t understand is good for us.
 I began to get a glimmer of understanding about what God meant when He told Paul,

 At Baptist Bible College in Springfield, Missouri, I began to meet gay people but I was still deeply closeted.
-I didn’t discuss being gay with anyone until my friend Charlie, a straight guy from Chicago, asked me if I was gay.
+I didn’t discuss being gay with anyone until my college friend Charlie Lyons, a straight guy from Chicago, asked me if I was gay.
 I denied being gay and he never brought it up again.
 My coming out could have begun with Charlie's thoughtful question but I just wasn't ready yet.

 Mom and Dad dedicated me to the Lord when I was a toddler.
 Mom always believed that God would call me into the ministry.
 I went to Elida High School in northwest Ohio.
 While there, God began to deal with me about ministry.
 I completed my first year of college at Ohio State University, Lima campus, as God continued to impress on my heart that He wanted to use me in ministry.
 For my sophomore year, I transferred to Baptist Bible College, Springfield, Missouri, and graduated in 1973.